dariakryvosheieva/descry/README.md

 <br>

-Filters at higher index have more diverse patterns.
+Filters at larger index have more diverse patterns.
 One common pattern is diagonal lines; these occur especially frequently in the Adlam CNN.

 <div align="center">
   	<img src="../assets/1024-337.png" width="200" />